 - Temperature screening will be performed at the departure gate in Helsinki for passengers travelling to Korea.
-Those not fulfilling the health requirements set by the Korean health authorities and those showing symptoms of COVID-19 will be denied boarding.
+Those not fulfilling the health requirements set by the Korean health authorities and those showing symptoms of coronavirus will be denied boarding.

-- On arrival, you will be tested for fever and respiratory symptom at the entry health screening as well as for COVID-19, and you must stay at a designated quarantine facility for 1 or 2 days until a test result is obtained.
+- On arrival, you will be tested for fever and respiratory symptom at the entry health screening as well as for coronavirus, and you must stay at a designated quarantine facility for 1 or 2 days until a test result is obtained.

 - In addition, you need to stay at a designated quarantine facility for 14 days at your own expense.

 - All arriving passengers are required to download a Self-Diagnosis Mobile App.

 Latest entry restrictions can be found via the IATA website and appropriate consulate or embassy.